the church budget and general fund guide hero image

 Reserve Funds

 Reserve funds are a safety net for unexpected expenses or financial emergencies.
 These funds provide financial stability during challenging times.
+An operating contingency reserve fund is your church’s financial cushion for unexpected operational expenses, such as emergency repairs, unplanned events, or dips in income.
+It ensures the continuity of day-to-day operations without disrupting your budget.

 Debt Repayment

-If the church carries debt, a portion of the budget is allocated to debt repayment.
+If the church carries debt, a portion of the budget is allocated to repayment.
 Managing this category ensures financial responsibility.

-Software Costs
+Technology Costs

 The Truth: Ministry Costs Money